Clash of the Titans (2010 film): Filming locations

 Filming began April 27, 2009, near London, at Shepperton Studios, and also at Pinewood Studios and at Longcross Studios, near Chertsey, in Surrey.
 Filming also took place in Wales, the Canary Islands (Spain) (primarily at the World Heritage Site, Teide National Park in Tenerife), Maspalomas Dunes, Gran Canaria, and Timanfaya National Park in Lanzarote.
 Aerial photography was conducted in Iceland and Ethiopia.

 Filming of volcano scenes at the Harriet hole in Dinorwic Slate Quarry in Wales wrapped at the end of July.
 This slate quarry has also been used for locations for Willow and Street Fighter.

-Homage

-Bubo, Athena's mechanical owl in the original 1981 film, makes a cameo appearance in this remake and its sequel.

 Soundtrack

 Release

 Clash of the Titans was originally set for standard release on March 26, 2010.
-The Heat Vision Blog reported on January 27, 2010, that after a 3D conversion test of the film, which Warner Bros. found to be a "roaring success," the film would be converted to 3D and would premiere on April 2, 2010.
+The Heat Vision Blog reported on January 27, 2010, that after a 3D conversion test of the film, which Warner Bros. found to be a "roaring success", the film would be converted to 3D and would premiere on April 2, 2010.
 The national premiere in Spain took place on March 30 in Santa Cruz de Tenerife, the capital city of the Canary Islands.